Module Editor Screen Freeze

 3. Scroll down and select all the outdated theme(s) and plugin(s).

-4. Hit Update Plugins / Update Theme buttons.
+4. Hit the Update Plugins / Update Theme buttons.

-If, after trying the above solutions, you are still encountering the issue, don’t hesitate to open a support ticket or drop us an email at [email protected], we’re always happy to help.
+If you are still encountering the issue after trying the above solutions, don’t hesitate to open a support ticket or email us at [email protected]; we’re always happy to help.

 The Author